 We make baby plates.
 There is a downloadable PDF on this site which you can give to the new mom to fill out and mail to me (after the birth, of course) or you can call me (707 942 0216).
 The amount of information on the plate is up to you.
 I am happy to paint any animal image which is naturalistic AND the whole animal, no heads on plates.
 You can send me your image as long as I get to object if I can’t do it justice.

 An older child who is making marks on paper (or drawings) is ready for the next project, making a drawing on a mug, plate, bowl or platter.
-We started doing this with our children when they were making great drawings and we realized that paper doesn’t last.
-I like to know the size and shape and color of the piece of pottery to be decorated BEFORE the child comes to draw so I can prep the piece and the child’s work is fresh, so call first.
+We started doing this with our children when they were making great drawings and we realized that paper doesn’t last forever.
+We developed a way to allow the child to draw on our pots, then inlay their markings with a contrasting glaze.
+I like to know the size and shape and color of the piece of pottery to be decorated BEFORE the child comes to create a piece of work.
+That way I can prep the piece and the child’s work is fresh, so please call first.
 Again, check prices at “Pricelist” under “Inlaid” and colors under “Glazes” OR stop by to choose, come later to work.
+Go have a swim or lunch.
 I will have a glazed piece of your choice ready, give the child some direction and a magic marker and encourage them.
 Afterward I will carve out the lines drawn by the child, clean them down to the clay and inlay a contrasting glaze.
-They can be picked up at the pottery or shipped home after they are fired, which can take a few weeks.
+They can be picked up at the pottery if you are local or shipped home after they are fired, which can take a few weeks.

 We are happy to let kids watch Jeff throw (call to find out his schedule) and to show them the steps we take to make a pot out of raw clay.
 If you have an older child who wants to try the wheel, phone us.

 If you are not actually a kid but would like to decorate a plate, call us.
 Sally does this all the time, unapologetically.